maheshsabnis/DxcJuly2021New/Readme.md

 			- asp-controller, generate HTTP Request for the Controller
 			- asp-action, generate HTTP reques for Action Method
 			- asp-for, bind the scalar property of teh Model classs with HTML Elements
-			- asp-items, genetrate an HTML element by iterating over the collection property from Model class
+			- asp-items, generate  HTML elements by iterating over the collection property from Model class
+				- asp-items="IEnumerable"
+					- Microsoft.AspNetCore.Mvc.Rendering.SelectList
 			- asp-validation-for,executes server-side Model validation using JavaScript code on the client (browser)
 			- asp-route for roputing
 	- Create Custom Tag Helper